rook2pawn/node-filecompare/README.md

 buffers are identical.

 This means if there is an unforseen process spike from some other processes, the file compare will exscuse itself until CPU load becomes more available.
 This means you can compare arbitrarily sized multi-gigabyte files all the time without worry about locking up the computer.

-# Tests

-    npm test

-# Notes

-In the test/test.js you will see I use path.join(__dirname,'myfile.txt'), but that won't be necessary for your project.
-Just supply the filenames relative to your script directory, example:

-myfile.js

-    var fc = require('filecompare')
-    fc('a.txt','foo/b.txt',function(isEqual) {
-      console.log("isEqual?: " ,isEqual)
-    })

-Where a.txt resides alongside in the same directory as myfile.js and b.txt resides in a directory "foo"

-    a.txt
-    myfile.js
-    foo
-     \__b.txt